|kconrad at math dot uconn dot edu. (When you send an email message, please identify yourself at the end.)|

 Syllabus: We plan to cover the following topics, most of which are related to chapter headings in the textbook.
 (In some cases, there will be handouts to supplement the textbook.)

-Prerequisites: Math 213.
-In particular, you are expected to remember something about writing proofs, although the course itself will provide a lot of further practice.
+Prerequisites: Math 2710.
+In particular, you are expected to know something about writing proofs, although the course itself will provide a lot of further practice.

-Homework: Homework assignments will be posted on the bottom of this web page, and are due at the start of class for each due date.
+Homework: Homework assignments will be posted on the bottom of this web page.
 No late homeworks will be accepted.

-Exams: There will be two midterms and a final.
+Exams: There will be one midterm and a final.

 - An integral part of each homework is the assigned reading from the text (or handout) and the re-reading of your lecture notes.
 Focus on both explanations and examples.